GianBruschini/GetHome/README.md

 # Future updates
 * Firebase ML kit, for labeling detection
-* Dependency Injection, using Hilt for a better test
+* Dependency Injection, using Hilt for a better writing of the tests
 * Testing

 # Some screenshots of the app